Stablecoin Legislation: An Overview of S. 1582, GENIUS Act of 2025

 Other Provisions

 The bill would establish rules for stablecoin asset and reserve custodians, which could be issuers or non-issuers, provided they are regulated by federal or state banking regulators, the Securities and Exchange Commission, or the Commodity Futures Trading Commission.
 It would prohibit custodians from comingling their own funds with customers' funds, with exceptions.
-The bill would permit banks to custody stablecoins and reserves, use blockchains, and issue tokenized deposits.
+The bill would permit banks to hold stablecoins and reserves in custody, use blockchains, and issue tokenized deposits.

-The bill would grant stablecoin holders priority over all other claims against the issuer in bankruptcy, and it updates the bankruptcy code.
+The bill would grant stablecoin holders priority over all other claims against the issuer in bankruptcy and would allow a bankruptcy court to issue automatic stays on stablecoin redemptions.

 The bill would clarify that payment stablecoins are not securities or commodities and are not federally insured.